tempesta-tech/tempesta/README.md

 Multiple locations may be defined.
 Location directives are processed strictly in the order they are defined in the configuration file.

-Only caching policy directives may currently be grouped by the location directive.
-Caching policy directives defined outside of any specific location are considered the default policy for all locations.
+Only caching policy directives and the `nonidempotent` directive may currently be grouped by the location directive.
+The directives defined outside of any specific location are considered the default policy for all locations.

 When locations are defined in the configuration, the URL of each request is matched against strings specified in the location directives and using